Oldest living woman in Oklahoma talks about her secret to a long life

 “Chickens, ducks geese, turkeys, everything,” Ethel Bowens said.

-It took the couple 17 years before Ethel and her husband their first of six children.
+It took the couple 17 years before Ethel and her husband had their first of six children.

 “We got started and couldn`t stop,” Ethel said Volna would say to people.